Lesterpaintstheworld/terminal-velocity/story/act2/act2_outline.md

 ## Key Events:
 - Rapid advancements in AI technology and its integration into society.
-- Conflicts arising from economic disparities and ethical concerns.
+- Conflicts arising from economic disparities.
 - Key turning points that challenge the characters’ beliefs and relationships.

 ## Themes: